ShradhaM29/employee_api/README.md

 The Employee Management System is a web application designed to manage employee records efficiently.
 It allows users to create, read, update, and delete employee information.
 The system supports features such as employee role assignment, department categorization, and automatic date recording for when employees are added.

 ## Features
-CRUD Operations: Create, Read, Update, and Delete employees.
+-**CRUD Operations**: Create, Read, Update, and Delete employees.
-Filtering and Pagination: Filter employees by department/role and paginate results.
+-**Filtering and Pagination**: Filter employees by department/role and paginate results.
-Authentication: JWT token-based authentication for secure access.
+-**Authentication**: JWT token-based authentication for secure access.

 ## Technologies Used
 - **Backend Framework**: Django